Four Reasons To Hire A Family Lawyer For A Divorce

 (1) You Will Probably Regret Not Hiring a Divorce Attorney

-Prospective divorce clients often ask me: “Do I really need to hire an attorney for my divorce?”
-I usually reply, “Well, you’re not required to hire a divorce lawyer, but you’ll probably regret not hiring one.
+Prospective divorce clients often ask me: “Do I really need to hire a divorce attorney?”
+I usually reply, “Well, you are not required to hire one, but you’ll probably regret not hiring one.
 I don't says this as part of a sales pitch.

-In order to ensure that you don’t become one of these victims, I’ve listed three reasons why you should hire an experienced family law attorney for your divorce:
+In order to ensure that you don’t become one of these victims, I have listed three reasons why you should hire an experienced divorce attorney:

 (2) Divorce Law Is Much More Complex Than You Think

-A myriad number of legal issues can arise in a divorce.
-Even experienced family law attorneys do not always identify all of the issues in a particular divorce.
+Countless numbers of legal issues can arise in a divorce.
+Even experienced family law attorneys do not always identify all of the issues in a particular case.
 How can someone who is not a family lawyer expect to be able to pinpoint and effectively address all of them?

 Even if you dutifully research the statutes and pertinent case law and become somewhat fluent in “legalese,” you will still be unfamiliar with the procedural and administrative practices that vary among the different counties.
-Procedure can be as important as substance in all areas of family law, including divorces.
+Procedure can be as important as substance in all areas of family law.
+You do not become familiar with family court procedures until you have been through a few divorce cases, the way an experienced divorce attorney has.

 Ask yourself: Would you feel confident diagnosing and treating your illness?
-Unless you’re a doctor, probably not.
+Unless you are a medical doctor, probably not.
 The same logic applies to representing yourself in a divorce.

 Abraham Lincoln once said: "He who represents himself has a fool for a client."
 He directed this quote at lawyers because even they do not possess the requisite objectivity to represent themselves effectively.

 What makes you think that you can view your own divorce with the level of detachment necessary to make decisions with long-term implications.
 I have seen even the most intelligent and rational clients act impulsively during their divorces.
-Divorces are too fraught with emotion for a spouses to make objective decisions about their own cases.
+Like most family law cases, divorces are too fraught with emotion for a spouses to make objective decisions about their own cases.

 (4) In The Long Run, You Will Save Money By Hiring an Attorney